bmixonba/reD2/README.md

 ## Testing

-MobileGPT includes a comprehensive test suite to validate file metadata extraction and base64 detection:
+reD2 includes a comprehensive test suite to validate file metadata extraction and base64 detection:

 ```bash
 # Run all tests